codenotary/codenotary.io/pages/blog/opvizor-performance-analyzer-3-0-provides-real-time-performance-analysis-for-virtual-data-center.md

 The updated solution provides insights and value at each level of the stack simultaneously:  at the performance level, anomalies can be detected, at the log level, failures can be prevented and at the configuration level, the foundation can be optimized.
 The transparency at each level empowers the user and keeps the virtual environment running smoothly.

-Opvizor Performance Analyzer 3.0 is revolutionary and unique in its ability to enable users to see performance metrics and statistics about the full virtual datacenter stack in one dashboard.
+CNIL Metrics and Logs 3.0 is revolutionary and unique in its ability to enable users to see performance metrics and statistics about the full virtual datacenter stack in one dashboard.

 ![Microsoft Hyper-V performance](/images/blog/hyperv.png)